The applicants will choose chose between the 3 sections:

 The Development section is dedicated to projects in the early stages of the script development (treatment or first draft).
 The selected projects will receive assistance and support for script crafting by the appointed tutors in order to develop the participant’s creativity and improve the final package.
 They will also learn to develop strategies for accessing funding for production.
 For this section, the application form will be accompanied by treatment,synopsis or a first draft.
 The project’s budget is not a subject of eligibility.

 The Production section is aimed at supporting projects that are in a more advanced stage of development (final draft) and already have financial and in kind resources required for the actual production (either in services, equipment, team members and / or finance, sponsors, etc.).
 FILM + does not provide financial funding for movies and does not support projects that do not already have some of the resources needed in place.
 The support provided by FILM + consists in guidance for production and artistic concept (script, direction, photography etc), depending on the specific needs of each project.
 FILM + will complement the already existing resources with shooting, sound or other technical equipment, and with staff members for the technical and creative team.
 For this section, the application form will be accompanied by: script, long-form synopsis (ending of the film included)/ final draft, simplified budget (available here) and financing plan (which can be downloaded here).
 The budget of the film should not exceed 30,000 Euro total.
-The maximum length of short films can be 40 minutes.

 The Work in progress section offers support for already shot but unfinished projects.
 Support for the selected projects consists of storytelling advising in the editing phase, sound design, color corrections or sound mixing services, graphics, DCP creation, as well as distribution and festival strategy guidance.
 For this category the application form will be accompanied by a synopsis, a first cut of the movie, simplified budget (available here) and a financing plan (which can be downloaded here).
 The budget of the film should not exceed 30,000 Euro in total.
-The maximum length of short films will be 40 minutes.

 The common requirements (eligibility criteria) for the 2019-2020 edition are: